Myrmidon-Staking/Concordium-gRRC-Node.js-Examples/README.md

 This is a quickstart project to show developers how to:

-1. Use `ConcordiumGRPCNodeClient` for backend/Node.js applications.
+1. Use `ConcordiumGRPCNodeClient` for native gRPC.
-2. Use `ConcordiumGRPCWebClient` for frontend/web applications.
+2. Use `ConcordiumGRPCWebClient` for gRPC-Web.
 3. Perform basic queries against the chain (Health Check, Blockchain Parameters, Consensus Status).

 ## Prerequisites